-It was the day after the Fourth of July, the most patriotic holiday in the U.S., and here I was moving to Mexico.
+It was the day after the Fourth of July, the most patriotic holiday in the United States, and here I was leaving the country for Mexico.
 I had had a whirlwind few weeks of preparing for the move–wrapping up my last few projects at work, finding a subleaser for my apartment in Chicago, selling my belongings, and packing my life into two suitcases.

 After a few teary-eyed goodbyes at the airport, there I was left alone and ready to embark on my new life abroad.
 Never before had I bought a one-way ticket and it felt exhilarating (and a bit terrifying) not knowing what the future would hold.
 Although I would miss my family and friends, I was so excited for the opportunity to meet new people, perfect my Spanish, and explore a brand new place.
 This was it—no looking back.

 In just a few hours time, I was glancing out the plane window to clear blue skies and turquoise waters.
-After touching down in sunny Cancun, I quickly made my way through customs and picked up the ADO airport bus to Playa del Carmen.
+After touching down in sunny Cancun, I quickly made my way through customs and shuffled all my bags on the airport bus to Playa del Carmen.
 After about an hour’s ride, we pulled into the station and I was so excited to be greeted by the warm smiles of my best friend.
-We quickly made our way out of the station and headed to one of their favorite shrimp taco restaurants—La Floresta.
-Crispy battered fish tacos and some Mexican beer was just what I needed after an early morning of traveling.

 The next few days were spent getting organized for my new life abroad.
 With a little shopping, a little sushi, and a lot of sunshine, I was energized and ready for this new adventure.